HuRef: HUman-REadable Fingerprint for Large Language Models: Introduction

 Further, despite its stability towards training, the vector direction of the model parameter is vulnerable to some simple direct weight rearrangements that could significantly change the direction of parameter vectors without affecting the model's performance.
 We construct three invariant terms that are robust to these weight rearrangements by systematically analyzing possible rearrangements and leveraging the Transformer structure.
 This is elaborated in~\autoref{Invariant Terms}.

-Moreover, we make the fingerprint human-readable by mapping the invariant terms into a Gaussian random vector through a convolutional encoder and then map the Gaussian vector to a natural image through an off-the-shelf image generation model, StyleGAN2~\citep{karras2020analyzing}.
-This makes our fingerprints easily interpretable and straightforward to decipher.
+Moreover, we generate human-readable fingerprints by mapping the invariant terms into a Gaussian random vector through an encoder and then mapping the Gaussian vector to a natural image through an off-the-shelf image generation model, such as StyleGAN2~\citep{karras2020analyzing}.
+This generation offers a dual benefit of mitigating information leakage and making our fingerprints straightforward to decipher.
+To ensure the published fingerprints are honestly generated, we also introduced Zero-Knowledge Proof (ZKP).
 This is elaborated in~\autoref{The Fingerprinting Model}.

 With this fingerprinting approach, we can sketch an outline for protecting LLMs in~\autoref{fig:overall_logic}.